Visiting Dachau Concentration Camp (Without a Tour)

 Munich

 However, most visitors visit Dachau Concentration Camp on a day trip from Munich, where they also stay overnight.
 Basing yourself in Munich is great for several reasons.
-The Bavarian capital has tons of fantastic hotels for all budgets, plus it's filled with great restaurants, cafes, etc.
+The Bavarian capital has tons of fantastic hotels for all budgets, plus it's filled with great restaurants, cafes, etc. The best part is that the memorial site can be easily reached by public transport from there.

 Hotels in Munich: